lorpac/network_vmd/README.md

     optional arguments:
-    -h, --help            show this help message and exit -nc NC                the network has no edge color attribute -ntodraw NTODRAW [NTODRAW ...]
+    -h, --help            show this help message and exit -nc 0 or 1                the network has no edge color attribute -ntodraw NTODRAW [NTODRAW ...]
                             draw only a list of nodes
     -norm NORM            changes the normalizaton factor
+    -weighted            use edge weights for thickness
+    -color                     color (ignored if -nc = False, default: red)
     ```

     Examples: